 8. Have Your Taxes Prepared by a Professional

 Before you start your tax return each year, check for new credits that may apply to you, and review the IRS’s rules for deductions.
-If you decide to do your own taxes, many tax prep software programs exist that can walk you through your return, and the IRS allows you to e-file individual tax returns at no charge.
+If you decide to do your own taxes, many tax prep software programs can walk you through your return, and the IRS allows you to e-file individual tax returns at no charge.

 What other ways can you suggest to save money on taxes?